Manny Tolentino: Career

-Tolentino represented his native country at the 1984 Summer Olympics in Los Angeles, where he was defeated in the first round by the United States' Eric Amend.
+Tolentino represented the Philippines at the 1984 Summer Olympics in Los Angeles, where he was defeated in the first round by the United States' Eric Amend.

 Tolentino for a time was the top player in the ITF junior rankings.
 The right-hander reached his highest singles ATP-ranking on August 31, 1987, when he became world No. 437.
 Tolentino participated in Davis Cup ties for the Philippines from 1984 to 1987, posting a 4–5 record in singles.
+Tolentino was imposed a six month suspension for refusing to train with the Philippines Davis Cup team in January 1988.
+This was reduced to four months, enabling him to compete in professional tournaments again in April 1988.